gomegaminds/hubs/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve Hubs
+about: Report an error or something not working right
 title: ''
 labels: bug, needs triage
-assignees: ''
+assignees: 'camelgod'

 ---